milesmccray/DCYF_ELMS_Scraper/README.md

 Paste child ID Numbers in a "#####,######,#####" format in `elms_ids.txt`

-Once program is run produces a child_data.json
+Once program is run, it produces `child_data.json`

 If there is any Errors likley need to update cookie